mnwgh/website-mnwlib/README.md

     - [x] might need to make all elements just a TAD BIT bigger (do so after you do the above change)
 - [x] On all pages, make the navbar text just a little bigger
 - [x] Do a check of every shelf page to make sure it is up to date
+- [x] Make a copy of this repo
+    - [x] One version of the repo will be the website, one will be the current code
+    - [x] Make the website repo public, the current code repo private
+    - [x] This repo should be the private one, new one should be the public website one (name the new one just "mnwlib")
+- [x] Set up Vercel account and connect code
+- [x] **!!!** Deploy!!!

 ## CHANGES LOG